gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

 It should be even more obvious than with dependency injection that this is just dynamic scoping in disguise.

 The problem with this style of programming is of course that we have to pass the `Env` around everywhere.
-However, some programming languages --like Haskell-- has syntactic sugar that lets us implicitly pass the `Env` around: this is called using a reader monad[^rio].
+However, some programming languages --like Haskell-- have syntactic sugar that lets us implicitly pass the `Env` around: this is called using a reader monad[^rio].

 ## Explicit dynamic scoping